Judekeyser/tail_rec/README.md

 Now we need to draw a link between our algorithms and the final `fibonacci` and `_fibonacci` methods.

-They are many ways to do that: we can define those methods together in a custom structure (a class) that will perform the wrapping for us.
-This method offers some implementation/usage issues: first it should act by reflexion to guess the *real method signatures*: so far our algorithms are expressed via the super `Object` class.
-Technically, we should have used generics but remember that the number of arguments (and thus, of generics) used to express `fibonacci` and `_fibonacci` are a business matter, and we are doing the plumbery here.
+There are many ways to do that: we could combine those methods together in a custom structure (a class) that will perform the wrapping for us.
+This would lead to some implementation/usage issues: first it would act by reflexion to guess the *real method signatures*.
+Furthermore, we would have to use generics.
+ We recall that the number of arguments (and thus, of generics) used to express `fibonacci` and `_fibonacci` are business matter, and we are doing the plumbery here.
 Also, in Java, primitives cannot be used as generic types.

-Another approach would be to use reflexion, but then we need to be aware of a lot of things that may not be so easy to get.
+Another approach would be to use reflexion, but then we would need to be aware of a lot of things that may not be so easy to get.
 For example: defining `_fibonacci` as a private method would require us to turn it accessible for reflexion invoke, which is quite a strong side effect.